 Chamonix-Mont-Blanc (or simply Chamonix) is France’s oldest ski resort and is located at the foot of Mont Blanc, the highest mountain in the Alps, and very close to where the French, Swiss and Italian borders meet.
 While it’s best known as a winter sports destination, Chamonix also makes a fantastic base for enjoying mountain adventures in the summer, including hiking, lake swimming, mountain biking, road cycling and more.
-Our family has enjoyed two summer trips to Chamonix in recent years, and in this guide, you’ll find advice on where to stay, things to do and tips for visiting Chamonix in the summer.
+Our family has enjoyed two summer trips to Chamonix in recent years, and in this guide, you’ll find advice on where to stay, things to do and tips for visiting Chamonix in summer.

 Where to Stay in Chamonix